Courage-1984/Dataset-Forge/docs/style_guide.md

 - Implement batch processing for large datasets.
 - Use memory-efficient operations.
 - Cache expensive computations.

+## Monitoring, Analytics & Error Tracking

+- Use centralized monitoring utilities: `from dataset_forge.utils.monitoring import monitor_performance, track_errors, register_background_task, health_check`
+- Decorate all user-facing and long-running functions in actions/ with `@monitor_performance` and `@track_errors` for analytics and error tracking
+- Register all subprocesses/threads with `register_background_task` for background task management
+- Use `health_check()` for RAM, disk, CUDA, and permissions validation
+- Ensure persistent logging of analytics and errors to ./logs/
+- Trigger notifications (sound/visual) for critical errors
+- Integrate memory and CUDA cleanup on exit/errors for all tracked processes/threads
+- All monitoring and analytics features must be accessible from the System Monitoring menu

 ## Error Handling & Recovery